arlene14ko/NLP-Text-Summarization/README.md

 ______________________________________________________________________________________________________________________________________________________

-## C L O N E / F O R K  this           R E P O S I T O R Y
+## C L O N E / F O R K  t h i s           R E P O S I T O R Y
   - If you wish to clone/fork this repository, you can just click on the repository, then click the Clone/fork button and follow the instructions.

 ## P E N D I N G . . .